yanpitangui/dotnet-api-boilerplate/README.md

 		- This folder contains the login Session implementation.
 3. Domain
 	- This folder contains your business models, enums and common interfaces.
-	1. Boilerplate.Domain.Core
-		- Contains the base entity for all other domain entities, as well as the interface for the repository implementation.
-	2. Boilerplate.Domain
+	1. Boilerplate.Domain
 		- Contains business models and enums.
 		1. Auth
 			- This folder contains the login Session Interface.
 4. Infra
-	- This folder contains all data access repositories, database contexts, anything that reaches for outside data.
+	- This folder contains all data access configuration, database contexts, anything that reaches for outside data.
 	1. Boilerplate.Infrastructure
-		- This project contains the dbcontext, an generic implementation of repository pattern and a Hero(domain class) repository.
+		- This project contains the dbcontext, entities configuration and migrations.

 # Adopting to your project